Setting Up a Company

 Limited liability company (= společnost ručením omezeným, s.r.o., OR společnost s ručením omezeným, spol. s r.o.) is still the most widespread and popular form of business in the Czech Republic.
 All rights and obligations are governed by the Civil Code and the Business Corporations Act.
 The main advantage is that the company partners are not liable for their liabilities with their entire property, but only up to the amount of the outstanding deposits.
 In practice, this means that if a company goes bankrupt there is a lower risk of execution of personal property.
 If bankruptcy happens to a self-employed person, the personal property could be seized, which is not the case in the case of s.r.o.
 However, liability cannot be waived by members of company bodies (executive directors) if it is proved that they breached the law and caused the company to fail due to the way the company was managed.

 The right to establish a company in the Czech Republic belongs to all citizens regardless of whether they are from EU or non-EU countries.
 The right to be a partner/director is not subject to having a permanent/temporary residence or visa.
 You can also authorize Czech lawyers and tax advisers to do the paperwork with the Governmental Authorities for you.
+Non-EU managing directors must submit a translated criminal record extract from their home country.
+EU directors need one from their country of residence.

 From January 15, 2023, you can set up a limited liability company online.
 You no longer have to go to a notary, you just need to contact a notary via the Internet and verify your identity using a citizen’s identity (for example, via a bank identity, see more here).